PrioritySoftware/PrioritySoftware.github.io/_sdk/Installing-Customizations.md

     shell file by running the *Prepare Upgrade* program by Action from the *Version Revisions* form.
 The shell file will be called *NN*.sh (where NN is the number assigned to the revision) and stored in the *system\\upgrades* directory.
+4. If you are creating a version revision for a system in another language, see the instructions in [Customizations: Installing the Language
+    Dictionaries](Customizations-Language-Dictionaries )

 ## Explanation of the Modification Codes